The human brain is hardwired to make generalizations.

-First impression bias doesn’t leave room to acknowledge change or factor in new data.
+First-impression bias doesn’t leave room to acknowledge change or factor in new data.
 And that’s no good.

 Spill-over bias occurs when a manager’s opinion of an employee is too heavily influenced by events that happened in the past.

-Likewise, maybe an employee was a class clown during their training, but pulled it together and delivered awesome results once their training was complete.
+Likewise, maybe an employee was a class clown during their training but pulled it together and delivered awesome results once their training was complete.
 If you can’t get past the idea of that employee as a sass-talking joker, then spill-over bias is at play.

 An employee should be judged on the entirety of their work performance.
-It’s not fair or accurate to judge an employee’s overall performance only on first impression, or a portion of their working timeline.
+It’s not fair or accurate to judge an employee’s overall performance only on first impressions or a portion of their working timeline.

 What You Can Do

-Expedience bias occurs when managers think that just because it’s the most obvious answer to them, that it must be true.
+Expedience bias occurs when managers think that just because it’s the most obvious answer to them, it must be true.

 This bias is particularly compelling when a manager doesn’t want (or have the time) to dig deeper.

 Relying on what seems to be obvious is quick and easy.
-However, as Beth Jones, Khalil Smith and David Rock of Harvard Business Review point out:
+However, as Beth Jones, Khalil Smith, and David Rock of Harvard Business Review point out:

 Expedience bias tilts us toward answers that seem obvious, often at the expense of answers that might be more relevant or useful.